inFlow’s API

 https://cloudapi.inflowinventory.com/{{companyId}}/sales-orders?filter[orderDate]={“fromDate“:“2021-03-01“,“toDate“:“2021-04-03“}&filter[isActive]=true&filter[smart]=18

 filter[orderDate]={“fromDate”:“2021-03-01“,“toDate“:“2021-04-03“} is a good example of how to create and use a date object when filtering.
-You specify the starting and ending dates, and inFlow will return the results between these dates.
+You specify the start and end dates, and inFlow will return results for those dates.

 Include & Pagination